 For advanced users – we are using Flickity to power the carousel builder.
 If you already have some experience with Flickity and a few of the options, you likely won’t need to read this documentation as it all should be pretty intuitive from exploring the controls.

 The first step after adding a new carousel builder to the page is to choose the element inside which will act as the container for the carousel.
 Supported components are the Repeater, Easy Posts, Woo components such as Product List, Category List, Related Products, Product Upsells, which can be placed inside of the carousel builder.

 You can also choose to add elements manually using the ‘custom elements’ option in the dropdown.
 Here you can add elements as children of the carousel to be the cells.
 You just need to give the elements the class ‘cell’ to make sure they are used as the cells inside the carousel.

 If using the Repeater component or the Easy Posts component, the next step would be to set the repeater query to get whichever dynamic data you want and then start adding in your elements and style the individual cell.
 At this stage, you’d just be focused on building/styling one individual cell (no different from the usual workflow with the repeater) and not on the overall layout of the carousel itself.

 Depending on which components you are adding to build the carousel, different settings may appear in the ‘Other’ tab.
 For eg if creating a Woocommerce carousel, there are some additional options to hide some of the elements you may not need to visible inside a carousel such as the buy buttons, the price, the results count, the sorting dropdown, etc.

-When it comes to the layout of the carousel itself, which includes choosing the height and width of the cells inside – instead of changing any of this inside the repeater, this can all done from the inside the carousel builder’s primary controls.
+When it comes to the layout of the carousel itself, which includes choosing the height and width of the cells inside, this can all done from the inside the carousel builder’s primary controls.